Are You Eligible?

 - You do not live in on-campus student housing or Olmsted Staff Rental Housing (including leased housing for Stanford coaches, faculty, and staff).

-- You are actively employed at Stanford's main campus, or you are a postdoc or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units for graduate students).
+- You are actively employed at Stanford's main campus or Stanford Redwood City (when it opens in 2019), or you are a postdoc or registered student (students only qualify for registered quarters: minimum of 8 units for undergraduates and 6 units or TGR status for graduate students).

-- Your primary commute is to Stanford's main campus, and you are required to be at Stanford's main campus at least 20 hours per week during normal weekday business hours.
+- Your primary commute is to Stanford's main campus or SRWC, and you are required to be at Stanford's main campus or SRWC at least 20 hours per week during normal weekday business hours.

 - You will be physically commuting to Stanford on a weekly basis for the duration of your Commute Club membership.

-- You would be required to display a Stanford parking permit if you were to park at your place of work or study.
+- You would be required to purchase a Stanford parking permit if you were to park at your place of work or study.

 - You are not an evening- or night-shift employee.